ManuStu-web/ManuStu-web/README.md

 <td width="50%" valign="top">

 ### 🎬 Captionly
-A tool built to generate and manage captions, streamlining the process of adding them to content.
+A tool to store your images without worrying about the storage

 `JavaScript` `Node.js`